oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The built-in operations are:

-- `Root`: defines a root node
+- `Root`: Defines a root node.
-- `Return`: returns a value from the root node
+- `Return`: Returns a value from the root node.
-- `Block`: sequences multiple operations; produces the value of the last operation
+- `Block`: Sequences multiple operations, producing the value of the last operation. `Block` operations are a build-time construct (unlike Truffle `BlockNode`s, they do not affect run time behaviour).
 - Value producers
   - `LoadConstant`: produces a non-`null` constant value
   - `LoadNull`: produces `null`